ISAIAH 31

 Then saith the Lord Yahweh,

-"I will call for a sword against him throughout all My mountains; every man's sword shall be against his brother.
+"I will call for a sword against him throughout all my mountains; every man's sword shall be against his brother.
 And I will plead against him with pestilence and blood, and I will rain upon him and upon his bands and upon the many peoples with him, an overflowing rain, and great hailstones, fire, and brimstone.
 Thus will I make myself great and holy; and I will be known in the eyes of many nations, and they shall know that I (that is Jesus) am the I shall be, " or Yahweh.

 Such is the teaching of the word.
 Russia's career is evidently onward until its power is encountered from above.
 What it cannot do by force it will accomplish by guile, and by the bridled policy of its blundering and incapable foes.
 It may lose many battles, and experience considerable reverses; but this will only prove that its efforts have been in the wrong direction, or that it has been going ahead too impetuously for the times and purposes of God.
 Its success eventually is certain; and none can finally repulse it until the sling-stone of David's Son shall prostrate the giant upon the mountains of Jacob's land.